PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 When we of the new covenant confess our sins, Christ not only forgives our sins but also cleanses us from all unrighteousness.
 The atonement includes both forgiveness of sins and removal of sins.
 However, we too are looking toward the Day of Redemption in the future.

-And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
+And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 (Ephesians 4:30)

 It is the will of God in Christ that through His grace we live a righteous and holy life on the earth, not continuing in lust, idolatry, malice, filthiness or any other evil work.
 We who belong to Christ have put on Christ.
 We do not make provision for our flesh to fulfill the lusts thereof.
 This privilege is ours through the atonement that was made on the cross by Christ and through the Divine grace that is given to us under the new covenant.